Atticus-Wong/AggieMart/README.md

 Our GDSC project 2023-2024

-most likely going to be bootstrapped by create-react-app
+most likely going to be created through `vite@latest`